Ghost9: 2021: Now : Where We Are, Here & Now : When We Are In Love, members departure, Now : Who We Are Facing

 On February 17, Maroo Entertainment announced GHOST9 would make a comeback on March 11, with the release of their third mini album, Now: Where We Are, Here on March 11, with the lead single "Seoul".

 On May 12, Maroo announced that the group would make a comeback on June 3, with their fourth mini album, Now: When We Are in Love on June 3, with the lead single "Up All Night".

 On September 5, it was announced that members Hwang Dong-jun and Lee Tae-seung would be departing from Ghost9 and the group will continue as seven without the addition of new members.

 On November 9, Maroo announced that the group would make their first comeback as seven on November 25, with their fifth mini album, Who We Are Facing on November 25, with the lead single "Control".

 2022: US Tour and Arcade: V

 On January 15, 2022, they held the first concert of their tour GHOST9 [Into The Now] Meet&Live Tour in US in Los Angeles.
 On January 18, they then performed a free busking show in Venice Beach, Calif.
 The next day, they held a fansign event in San Francisco, at the local Kpop store SarangHello.
 They then held their second concert on January 20 in San Francisco.

+2023–present: Peak Time and recent activities

+The group became participants in the program Peak Time.

 Ghost9 released their sixth EP Arcade: V on April 7, with the lead single "X-Ray".